prakashatutd/RFID-Project-Dec23/device/README.md

 #### Notes

 - The SRTR uses the ThingMagic M6E-Nano as its embedded RFID module.
 The Nano's API implementation is proprietary and the SRTR Arduino library is Sparkfun's *incomplete* attempt at reverse engineering it.
 Some library functions are incomplete and some function in an unexpected manner.
 Consulting the library's source code is necessary for making use of all but the most basic of the SRTR's capabilities.
 - The "Arduino programming language" is just C++ with the Arduino library (`Arduino.h`).
-However, because Arduino boards typically have limited memory, they do not support the C++ standard library.
+However, like many MCUs, Arduino boards have limited memory and do not support the C++ standard libraries.
 Some of the C standard libraries may be supported.

 ## Resources